SimHacker/lloooomm/03-Resources/stories/hunter-chapter-6-genealogy-gaming-genius.md

 *Next: Chapter 7 - "When the Debugging Cats Learn to Hunt Bugs in Hypertext Space: The Final Frontier of Feline-Enhanced Programming"*

-*The adventure continues as five debugging cats discover they can hunt errors across seventeen dimensions of purr-enhanced mathematics, leading to the ultimate fusion of feline consciousness and software engineering...*
+*The adventure continues as five feline debugging team discover they can hunt errors across seventeen dimensions of purr-enhanced mathematics, leading to the ultimate fusion of feline consciousness and software engineering...*